List of DC Comics characters: V: Vincent Velcro in other media

+Vengeance

+Vengeance is the name of several characters appearing in American comic books published by DC Comics.

+Manhunter villain

+The first Vengeance was a duo consisting of an unnamed professor and an unnamed woman who targeted the heirs of corrupt politician Jonah Dwyer.
+They ran afoul of Manhunter where the woman shot the professor.
+His dying breath had him mentioning to Manhunter that the woman was also in on it.

+Green Arrow villain

+The second Vengeance is a costumed vigilante who ran afoul of Green Arrow.

+Clone of Bane

+In a Santa Priscan laboratory, scientists use the DNA of Bane to create a female clone of him who took the name of Vengeance.
+When plotting her campaign following Bane's apparent death, Vengeance learned that she was a clone from Joker and decides to forge her own path..

 Vext

-Vext is a fictional character appearing in American comic books published by DC Comics..
+Vext is a character appearing in American comic books published by DC Comics.
 He was created by Keith Giffen and the star of a self-titled series published in 1999.
 The series was written by Giffen, pencilled by Mike McKone, inked by Mark McKenna, lettered by Bob Lappan, and colored by Lovern Kindzierski with separations by Digital Chameleon for all six issues (with guest inker Andy Lanning filling in on issue 4).

 Vext is a god from the Jejune Realm (also known as the Borough of Mawkish Indifference) in the Pan-Dimensional Pantheons.
 He is the "patron deity of mishap and misfortune" and true to that appellation, his world was phased out of existence because he and the realm's deities were no longer actively worshipped.
 From childhood, Vext has been beset by misfortune, accidentally causing the fall of man and the sinking of the RMS Titanic.

 After the Jejune Realm is destroyed, it takes 23 years for its gods to be processed.
 Vext is evicted to a random realm, which turns out to be Earth.
 He is given sufficient funds to start a new life and not much training.
 He is told he cannot interfere with the course of human affairs, try to take over Earth, or become a superhero.

 Vext rents an apartment in Delta City, which is also the home of a hero known as the Heckler.
 Vext's next-door neighbor is aspiring writer Colleen McBride, who does her best to help Vext adjust to his life on Earth, not knowing that he is a god.

 Vicious

-Vicious is a fictional character appearing in American comic books published by DC Comics.

 Vicious is a criminal who is an expert at wielding knives and daggers.
 She is recruited to be a member of a mercenary team called the Ravens alongside Pistolera.

 Vicious later appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.